 Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 Devon is a beautiful county and is home to some of Britain's best-loved holiday destinations.
-With winding country lanes, rolling hills, vast acres of moorland, and a rugged coastline to both the North, and to the South, Devon has a lot to offer.
+With winding country lanes, rolling hills, vast acres of moorland, and a rugged coastline to both North and South, Devon has a lot to offer.
 Property prices here vary greatly.
 The holiday hotspots are often over-priced because of the large amount of 'second homes' bought by people from out of the area, whereas the larger, inland towns are generally cheaper than the national average.
 Employment opportunities can be thin on the ground in the more rural locations, and this has a marked affect on house prices.
-This price guide shows the typical price bands for the most basic three bedroom house in the larger towns and villages, and was updated in January 2020.
+This price guide shows the typical price bands for the most basic three bedroom house in the larger towns and villages, and was updated in January 2021.

 For links to other 'Cheapest Places' articles, please scroll to the bottom of the page.
 Links to the latest updates are posted on social media under the by-line 'Cheapest Places UK'

 Buying a basic 3 bedroom house in Devon - Approximate prices for cheapest available properties

 World renowned for the carpets that bear it's name, the historic market town of Axminster still relies on carpet manufacturing for a proportion of it's local employment.
 Thomas Whitty established his carpet-making business here in 1755, and a museum celebrating his successes stands in the town centre, near the Minster.